 “That has to be it then,” I said, and I meant it.
 It seemed like a plausible explanation to the unusual ritual, but it did not quell my need to know more, unfortunately.
 I include the word ‘unfortunately’ now, but I didn’t think it was an unfortunate characteristic of mind back then.
 I thought the family at the end of the block was hiding something.
 I had to deal with the idea that their ritual could be because they were involved in an admirable program, like a dog rescue program, and if it was I would have egg on my face.
 I was willing to risk that to know more.

-I was so determined to find out that I was right that when the woman of the house arrived home after retrieving her daughter from school, with a new, little white poodle in tow, I closed my computer down, and left my home with a sense of expediency.
-I defeated that voice in my head telling me to rethink this, but that voice lost its power with me.
-In the weeks, or months, that I spent noticing this ritual, that voice kept me at bay, but on this Saturday in August it was in the screaming minority.
+I was so determined to prove that I was right that when the woman of the house arrived home after retrieving her daughter from school, with a new, little white poodle in tow, I closed my computer down, and left my home with a sense of expediency.
+I defeated that voice in my head telling me to rethink this, but that voice assumed a screaming minority position in my head long before this day.

 “Hello,” the woman of the house said.
-She had a smile on her face that suggested she was excited to meet me.
+She had a smile on her face that suggested she was excited to meet me finally.
 I was confused.
 As far as I knew, she didn’t even know I existed.
 Yet, here she was with such a pleasant smile on her face.
 She also said my name.
-She said it with the Mr. suffix on the front part, and then she said my last name.
+She said it with the Mr. prefix, and then she said my last name.
 It was a very respectful greeting on her part.
 I was confused.
 The idea that she knew my name was not a part of my confusion, for she could’ve attained that anywhere, but the idea that she put effort into finding out the name of a person that she, to my knowledge, didn’t know existed left me so confused that the two of us looked at each other in silence.